Alejandro Anaya-Rocha, MD

 Univ. of California Davis I am the proud son of Mexican immigrants who was born in Gilroy, but raised in Watsonville, California.
 Being a first-generation college student has been both challenging and rewarding.
 I attended Cabrillo Community College before transferring to UC Santa Cruz (UCSC).
 After graduating from UCSC in June 2017 I moved to Bethesda, MD where I worked as a Postbaccalaureate Research Fellow at the National Institutes of Health for two years.
 I then returned to California, where I attended UC Davis School of Medicine (UCDSOM).
 This is where I gained an all-encompassing perspective of medicine and the ability to personally connect with patients of various backgrounds.

 My perspective on health care straddles two worlds — the one I experienced in medical school while working at Kaiser Permanente and that of my lived experiences dealing with the shortcomings of the health care system in underserved communities.
 In my community some of the main health concerns are chronic illness such as diabetes, heart disease, and substance use disorders.
 I am confident that having access to culturally competent clinicians will help address many of these problems.
-As I now return home armed with a deeper understanding of health care, I look forward to joining Natividad’s mission of providing full spectrum, compassionate and integrated care for the underserved.
+Now that I have returned home, I am thrilled to be at Natividad, working to provide full spectrum, compassionate and integrated care for the underserved.

 In my free time I enjoy being outdoors, exercising, trying different foods, cooking with friends, and spending time with my friends and family.